Moesif/moesif-developer-portal/README.md

 To start, navigate to your developer portal in the browser, and at the Home Screen of the Developer Portal click the **Sign Up** button in the top right.
 On the form that appears, create your user, select a product, and complete the checkout process, and then you should land in the **Dashboard** screen of the Developer Portal.
 At this point, you can confirm a few things:

-In **Auth0**, on the **User Management > Users** screen, you should see your newly created user present, tracked by their email.
+* If you're using Auth0, In **Auth0**, on the **User Management > Users** screen, you should see your newly created user present, tracked by their email.
+* If you're using Okta, in the Okta console, on the **Directory > People** screen, you should see your newly created user present, tracked by their email.
-In **Stripe**, on the **Customers** screen, you should also be able to see your newly created user as well, tracked by their email.
+* In **Stripe**, on the **Customers** screen, you should also be able to see your newly created user as well, tracked by their email.
 If you click on the customer, you should also be able to see their subscription.
 The subscription should match the one selected in the sign-up flow in the Developer Portal
-In **Kong**, under **Consumers**, you should also see your new user added.
+* In **Kong**, under **Consumers**, you should also see your new user added.
 For this entry, you should also see the **custom_id** field with the Stripe customer ID as well (will resemble `cus_123abc`).

 Next, in the Moesif Developer Portal, click on the **Keys** menu item at the top of the screen and open the **Keys** screen.
 On the **Keys** screen, click the Create Key button and generate an API key.
 Next, create an API request in Postman or Insomnia and attach the API key to the header.
 Once the API request is sent and the response is received, we can confirm a few more things: